mengstr/SUBASIC/README.md

 [[ version 0.03 - (c) 2024 Mats Engstrom - github.com/mengstr/SUBASIC ]]
 ```

 This is an Tiny BASIC interpreter written in SUBLEQ assembly.
+It's working and can run fairly complex programs but is still a work in progress.

 The source requires my own SUBLEQ macro assembler ```SLEQASM``` to assemble into
 code.